 RAISED RAILS/ RAISED SIDE RAILS

 Like the raised rail, the flush rail runs from the front to the back of the vehicle.
-Differing in heights, sometimes few inches tall, they are considered flush as there is no space between the car and top of the rail.
+They are considered flush as there is no space between the car and the rail.

-Small holes, perhaps hiding under little tabs, found either along the inside of a flush rail or on the top of the roof itself.
+Small holes (usually 4), perhaps hiding under little tabs, found either along the inside of a flush rail or on the top of the roof itself.
 These holes provide a fixed point where roof rack towers/feet can be attached.

 A part of the roof rack.
 The cross bars attach to the top of the towers.
 The fit kit attaches underneath the towers.
 The towers hold the cross bars up.